 John leads the corporate and commercial practice at Steenhof Brothers and acts for a broad range of clients including publicly listed companies, small and medium-sized business and various charitable organisations.
 Previously, John worked at a large New Zealand commercial law firm and was partner in another Perth boutique firm.
 During that time, he has built up a strong practice in commercial law, business sales and purchases, domestic and international contracting and property law.

 More importantly, John is husband to a beautiful wife and the father of six wonderful children.
-He is also chairman of Pindari Ministries (Inc), a medium-term residential facility for restoration of men struggling with serious addictions and other life dominating issues.
+He is also a former chairman of Pindari Ministries (Inc), a medium-term residential facility for restoration of men struggling with serious addictions and other life dominating issues based in Perth, WA.

 Simon leads the dispute resolution and commercial litigation practice at Steenhof Brothers, with a particular focus on complex corporate and commercial matters, planning law, building disputes, local government issues and property disputes.